cardano-on-the-road/youtube/readme.md

 # Youtube repository

-Every folder of this repository represents a video on my Youtube channel.
+Every folder of this repository is related to a video on my Youtube channel.

 |Youtube Video |Github folder| Short description |
 |---|---|---|